Limits of saturated ideals: Main results

-{{}^*\!\Hom} The $S/I^{\sat}$-module $\cokern{I}$ is pleasantly explicit.
-If $\dim S/I^{\sat} = 1$ it admits connections to the canonical module $\omega_{S/I^{\sat}}$~\cite[\S13.1]{24hours}, which are useful since the latter is sometimes even easier to describe.
+{{}^*\!\Hom} In this subsection we assume that $X$ is a projective space, so that $S$ becomes standard $\mathbb{N}$-graded polynomial ring.
+As always, take $I \subseteq \Sk$.
+In this setup the $\Sk/I^{\sat}$-module $\cokern{I}$ is pleasantly explicit.
+If $\dim \Sk/I^{\sat} = 1$ it admits connections to the canonical module $\omega_{\Sk/I^{\sat}}$~\cite[\S13.1]{24hours}, which are useful since the latter is sometimes even easier to describe.
 We discuss this connection now.

-Recall the graded dual operator: for a graded vector space $M = \bigoplus_{\ee} M_{\ee}$ with every $M_{\ee}$ finite-dimensional we define $\Homstar(M, \kk) := \bigoplus_{\ee} \Hom(M_{-\ee}, \kk) \subseteq \Hom(M, \kk)$.
+Recall the graded dual operator: for a graded $\kappa$-vector space $M = \bigoplus_{e} M_{e}$ with every $M_{e}$ finite-dimensional we define $\Homstar(M, \kappa) := \bigoplus_{e} \Hom(M_{-e}, \kappa) \subseteq \Hom(M, \kappa)$.
 The inclusion is an equality if $M$ has finite dimension but not in general.
-If $M$ is an $S$-module, then $\Homstar(M, \kk)$ is an $S$-module as well by $(s\cdot \varphi)(m) := \varphi(sm)$ and the canonical map $M\to \Homstar(\Homstar(M, \kk), \kk)$ is an isomorphism of $S$-modules.
+If $M$ is an $\Sk$-module, then $\Homstar(M, \kappa)$ is an $\Sk$-module as well by $(s\cdot \varphi)(m) := \varphi(sm)$ and the canonical map $M\to \Homstar(\Homstar(M, \kappa), \kappa)$ is an isomorphism of $\Sk$-modules.